Respiratory Health: How to Build A Resilient Lung Microbiome

 For those living in urban environments, external factors such as increased exposure to toxins and allergens make us more susceptible to bacterial and viral infections.
 While wearing masks in crowded and polluted environments and adding filters to our homes and workspaces is extremely important – the key to fully supporting your respiratory health greatly depends on what we do from within!

-Whether you live in an urban, suburban, or rural setting, healthy choices around food, exercise, stress management, and even the way you breathe all play critical roles in the health of your respiratory system.
-Focusing on lung health is now more critical than ever as we all navigate the era of Covid.
+Whether you live in an urban, suburban, or rural setting, the choices you make around food, exercise, stress management, all play critical roles in the health of your respiratory system.
+Focusing on lung health is now more critical than ever as we all navigate the era of Covid and an increasingly polluted environment.

 Starting with gut health is something everyone can do.
 Making dietary choices rich in anti-inflammatory foods, refining your nutrient intake with prebiotic-rich Baobab Superfood Powder and Baobab Wellness Tea, and supporting the lungs from within with Gut/Lung Resilience by KAIBAE are great ways to start building healthy, resilient lungs.